falkoschumann/todos-java/README.md

 - [x] Focus new todo text field on startup.
 - [x] If there are no todos, only display text field for new todo.
-- [x] Remove spaces before and after text and only create todo if text is not empty.
+- [x] Remove spaces before and after text.
+- [x] Only create todo if title is not empty.

 ### Show Todos